arachnocid/ObjectImpactFramework/README.md

     }
 ]
 ```
-- When you hit an item `MyMod.esp:0x67890`, it disappears.
+- When you hit a static item, it disappears.

 ### 3. Spawn Items with a Chance
 ```json